andre-anan-gilbert/Twitter-Sentiment-Analysis/README.md

 The application has two distinct kafka topics.
 One for ingesting tweets into the streaming layer (spark) and one for tracking events occurring in the frontend, such as user interaction and engagement.

-1. The first Kafka topic used for ingesting tweets is structured as shown in the follwoing examplary message:
+1. The first Kafka topic used for ingesting tweets is structured as shown in the following exemplary:
      ```json
      {
        "tweet_id": 0,